Former Facebook employee Frances Haugen revealed as ‘whistleblower’ behind leaked documents that plunged the company into scandal

 “We’re going to continue to ask ourselves these difficult questions,” Clegg said in the interview.

-Facebook has been under the microscope in Washington for nearly five years for harms ranging from foreign misinformation to privacy abuses.
+Facebook has been under the microscope in Washington for nearly five years for harms ranging from foreign disinformation to privacy abuses.
 The company is already the target of a historic Federal Trade Commission antitrust case, which it is expected to respond to on Monday.
-In 2019, it also had to pay a record-setting $5 billion fine to settle with the Federal Trade Commission over alleged privacy abuses.
+In 2019, it also had to pay a record-setting $5 billion fine to settle with the FTC over alleged privacy abuses.

-Lawmakers on Capitol Hill responded last week by hauling Facebook executive Antigone Davis before Congress to testify on a Wall Street Journal report, including company research that showed Instagram was making teen girls’ body image issues worse.
-At the hearing, lawmakers accused the Facebook of burying these findings and pledged to further probe the matter.
+Lawmakers on Capitol Hill responded last week by hauling Facebook executive Antigone Davis before Congress to testify on a Wall Street Journal report, including company research that showed that Facebook-owned Instagram was making teen girls’ body image issues worse.
+At the hearing, lawmakers accused Facebook of burying these findings and pledged to further investigate the matter.

 “As these young women begin to consume this eating disorder content, they get more and more depressed,” Haugen said.
 “And it actually makes them use the app more.
 And so, they end up in this feedback cycle where they hate their bodies more and more.”

-Haugen is going public with her findings as there is a growing debate about the power and influence of the world’s largest tech companies, and a growing push from countries around the world to pursue regulation.
+Haugen is going public with her findings amid a growing debate about the power and influence of the world’s largest tech companies and a growing push from countries worldwide to pursue regulation.

-“It’s important because Big Tech is at an inflection point,” Bakaj, her lawyer, said.
+“It’s important because Big Tech is at an inflection point,” said Bakaj, her lawyer.
 “It touches every aspect of our lives — whether it’s individuals personally or democratic institutions globally.
-With such far reaching consequences, transparency is critical to oversight, and lawful whistleblowing is a critical component of oversight and holding companies accountable.”
+With such far-reaching consequences, transparency is critical to oversight, and lawful whistleblowing is a critical component of oversight and holding companies accountable.”